CookJustin/BoneChild/STRUCTURE.md

 # BoneChild Project Structure

 ## Overview
-BoneChild is now structured as a complete Vampire Survivors-style game with proper package organization and separation of concerns.
+BoneChild is now structured as a complete survival action game with proper package organization and separation of concerns.

 ## Package Structure